 - Click on the repair button and wait for the process to complete

-- Once done restart your PC and now open Edge browser check edge is faster and respond quickly
+- Once done restart your PC and now open Edge browser check Edge is faster and responds quickly

 Reset Microsoft Edge Browser